NikoLicht/portfolio/src/pages/blog/transparent_technology.md

 ### So how do motorcycles work?
-To those, who have stuck around long enough, or scrolled long enough, to find this section, here is <mark>my terrible explanation / overview of how a motorcycle works</mark>.
+To those, who have stuck around -or scrolled down- long enough to find this section; here is <mark>my terrible explanation / overview of how a motorcycle works</mark>.
 A motorcycle has many parts that all do their own respective job.
 For the purpose of this post, I've chosen to focus on only a few of those core parts.
 I can only recommend the video _7 Minute Motorcycle Teardown – Mechanic Crash Course_[^5] it is a really nice walkthrough of the components, and further provide a good visual of them.
 Good job following along in this list without any visual aid.

 - **Gas tank** contains the gas.
 And delivers it into the Carburetor(s).
 - **Carburetor's** job is to mix the gas with air.
 It uses a nozzle to create a mist.
 This is done because air + fuel allows us to get energy from the fuel[^6].
 The throttle on the bike controls the amount of air, which results in bigger energy release[^5].